-Christel Kalala has recently joined the Society.
-She was born in Kinshasa, the Democratic Republic of Congo, and later moved to Vienna, Austria, at the tender age of five.
-In Vienna she completed elementary school, mastering the French, Dutch and German languages.
-From Austria her family moved to New York City for a summer and finally settled in Toronto, Canada in 1997.
-She learned English and became a Canadian citizen.
-With a passion for international politics, social justice and law, she attended York University where she completed a B.A. degree in Political Science and Economics, with a certificate in Law and Society.
-She now works for the government of Canada in the Member of Parliament office and serves as a liaison between its constituents and elected officials.
-She handles cases of immigration, refugees and citizenship, often coordinating with the United Nations High Commissioner for Refugees.
-She thrills at helping people, especially being a voice for the voiceless.
-She is making a warm impact on the world, by using her training and experience with political channels, social policies, the law, and humanitarian change.
+Christel Kalala has recently joined the society.
+Kalala was born in Kinshasa, the Democratic Republic of Congo, and later moved to Vienna, Austria, at the tender age of five.
+In Vienna, she completed elementary school, mastering the French, Dutch, and German languages.
+From Austria her family moved to New York City for a summer and finally settled in Toronto, Canada, in 1997, where she learned English and became a Canadian citizen.
+With a passion for international politics, social justice, and law, she attended York University and completed a BA in political science and economics, with a certificate in law and society.
+Kalala now works for the government of Canada in the Member of Parliament office and serves as a liaison between its constituents and elected officials.
+She handles cases of immigration, refugees, and citizenship, often coordinating with the United Nations High Commissioner for Refugees.
+Kalala thrills at helping people, especially being a voice for the voiceless.
+She is making a warm impact on the world by using her training and experience with political channels, social policies, the law, and humanitarian change.